-The fundraising event will showcase a variety of talents through a round of live auditions and the final show October 5th on the Capitol Center for the Arts’ newly renovated Bank of New Hampshire Stage.
-Approximately 10 acts will compete in the October 5th Talent Show, where Judges Choice and a People’s Choice winners will be selected.
-The public is invited to the auditions and final show.
+This fundraising event will showcase a variety of talents on October 5th, at the Capitol Center for the Arts’ Bank of New Hampshire Stage.
+Eleven acts will compete in the October 5th Talent Show, where Judges Choice and a People’s Choice winners will be selected.

 Talent Show Chair and CCEH Board Member Greg Lessard called the Talent Show, “A very exciting new fundraiser for CCEH that promises to be a memorable event for Concord.
 The evening will be themed after Barnum and Bailey’s “Greatest Show on Earth,” and we’re thrilled to offer this event at the new Bank of New Hampshire Stage.”

-The October 5th event evening will include fundraising activities and food service provided by the theater’s Main Street neighbors: Concord Food Co-op and O’s Steak and Seafood.
+The Talent Show will include fundraising activities and food service provided by the theater’s Main Street neighbors: Concord Food Co-op and O’s Steak and Seafood.

 About the Concord Coalition to End Homelessness